 The legends of the RPG world aren’t just those who worked on the games themselves.
 In many cases, they are the individuals who fleshed out those worlds and made them come alive.
 R.A.
-Salvatore is certainly one of the best-known names in fantasy, especially among those who play role-playing games.
+Salvatore is certainly one of the best-known names in fantasy and D&D books.

 The author has managed to bring a certain definition to the Forgotten Realms through his creation of some of the setting’s most memorable characters.
 Working as an author and script-writer, he’s earned his title as a legend through a series of works that have already endured for decades – and that don’t seem to be fading away any time soon.

 Salvatore was born in Massachusetts, the youngest of seven children.
 While he was interested in writing thanks to a high school English teacher, his interest in fantasy didn’t really begin until he read Tolkien in college.
 Once he read The Lord of the Rings, he switched his major over to journalism and graduated with a degree from Fitchburg State College and then later received a degree in English from the same college.
 His goal was to become a writer, something he had significantly more success in than most who choose that particular career path.